Or, a roe deer springing Gules, in base a triple mount Vert. Motto: «Carpe diem».

 Bearer: Rehberger, Alena.

-Invected, Proper, Facing sinister, Pointed, Acorn, Boa, Springing, Wreath, Certification, Stag, Upon (wreath), Crest, Roe deer, Created, Four, Outlined in sable, Displayed, In base, Coat of arms, Sword, Scroll, Personal, Gules, Leaved, Illuminated, Interpreted, Chief, Knox, Kelly Kathleen, Mantling, Motto, Semi-circular, Trimount, Or, Argent, Fesswise, Rehberger, Alena, Debruised, Rose, Rough, Sabre, Vert, Slipped, Crest and mantling, Plain tincture, Freehand, One, Helm, Eagle and Bald eagle.
+Invected, Collared, Proper, Facing sinister, Pointed, Azure, Acorn, Boa, Springing, Wreath, Chain, Stag, Upon (wreath), Crest, Roe deer, Created, Cruz Carballo, Rosalia, Cross couped, Outlined, Outlined in sable, Displayed, In base, Coat of arms, Sword, Scroll, Personal, Gules, Leaved, Illuminated, Interpreted, Chief, Knox, Kelly Kathleen, Motto, Semi-circular, Trimount, Or, Argent, Fesswise, Rehberger, Alena, Debruised, Rose, Rough, Sabre, Vert, Slipped, Freehand, One, Eagle and Bald eagle.

 Dr. Antonio Salmerón y Cabañas,